Three guesses who has to save the day. The first two don't count.

 - Jean Grey, Rachel Summers, Hope Summers, Wolfsbane, Shatterstar, Banshee, and Siryn of the X-Men.

-- Wally West (the third Flash).
+- Wally West (the original Kid Flash).
 When he was running around with an open-topped cowl as Kid Flash, he dyed his hair brown (at super-speed), because, for once, red hair was acknowledged as being unusual.

 - The Tornado Twins, children of the second Flash.

-- The second Impulse, Iris West, daughter to the third Flash, Wally West.
+- The second Impulse, Iris, daughter to Wally West.

 - Apparently, DC's colorists have taken to turning Bart Allen's hair color into a reddish-brown in later issues; it's a flat-out flame-red in some appearances, where, initially, it was a chocolate-brown shade.
 Getting lighter with age, maybe?